sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/datamodel/events.md

 Events provide a means to understand how vessels are interacting with courses.
 Geospatial calculations are geodesic.

 ## `VesselPointRounding`
-This event occurs when a vessel crosses the imaginary line drawn from a course geometry point upwind towards the direction the wind is coming from.
+This event occurs when a vessel crosses the imaginary line drawn from a course geometry point upwind or downwind towards the direction the wind is coming from or to.
 The imaginary line is 100m long.

 ## Attributes